 Correlation amongst features was identified as a source of instability and inaccuracy in feature selection.
 A method for ranking correlated clusters of features was presented.
 Using hierarchical clustering, a natural number of clusters can be selected by observing the stability of correlation relationships in the data using a dendrogram.
 Clusters are then ranked using an importance measure, calculated as the median of the accuracy of a naïve Bayes classifier trained on each individual feature in the cluster.
 By selecting individual features from the best clusters, a set of informative features is found while simultaneously removing correlation from the data.
 The ability to hand-pick features is beneficial as it allows other factors to be included in determining the optimal feature set such as speed of computation and physical interpretability.

-Experiments were conducted on a three class vegetation mapping data set consisting of 46 features derived from VHR multi-spectral image pixel data.
+Experiments were conducted on a three class vegetation mapping data set consisting of 46 features derived from VHR multispectral image pixel data.
 There was a large amount of correlation amongst the features.
 It was shown that features selected using a standard forward selection approach were sensitive to different data samplings and selection criteria.
 Various standard search methods were also found to select vastly different groups of features.
 Using feature clustering and ranking, selected features were substantially more consistent under different data samplings and different selection criteria.
 The selected features also produced good accuracies on a variety of classifiers.

 A possible weakness in the presented method is the formulation of the importance measure.
 The clusters are evaluated in isolation which makes selection susceptible to sub-optimality as the best individual clusters are not necessarily the best collectively (Cover, 1974).
 Ideally the importance of clusters should be evaluated in the context of other clusters so that the effect of informative relationships is incorporated into the ranking.
 One option would be to follow a backward elimination type approach similar to Yousef et al. (2007) but this is computationally expensive and requires sufficient training data to train on the complete set of features.
 Alternatively, using the random forest concept of feature importance, we suggest the following as a simple and efficient approach that does not require training on the complete set of features: